 By actively building a dynamic collection that features in-depth representations of influential contemporary artists and by advancing education and engagement through exhibitions and diverse public programming, the museum enriches, provokes, inspires, and fosters appreciation of art of our time.

 The Broad was founded by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
 Designed by Diller Scofidio + Renfro in collaboration with Gensler, the museum offers free general admission and presents an active program of rotating temporary exhibitions and innovative audience engagement.
-The Broad is home to 2,000 works of art in the Broad collection, one of the world's most prominent collections of postwar and contemporary art.
+The Broad is home to 2,000 works of art in the Broad collection, which is one of the world’s leading collections of postwar and contemporary art.

 The 120,000-square-foot building features two floors of gallery space and is the headquarters of The Broad Art Foundation’s worldwide lending library, which has been loaning collection works to museums around the world since 1984.
-The Broad welcomes more than 800,000 visitors from around the world per year.
-Generous support is provided by Leading Partner East West Bank.
+The Broad welcomes more than 900,000 visitors from around the world per year.